Level: 3 | Duration: 2 Years | Details: September | Exam Board: AQA

 What will this course lead on to?

-Students could progress onto the Level 3/4 Foundation Diploma in Art and Design; this will develop student portfolios and confidence ready for specialist degrees within art and design.
 Students may gain entry onto a BA (Hons) degree in Photography, Art and Design, Advertising, Architecture, Fashion, Textiles, Interior Design or Teaching.
-Following this students could enter employment in an art related area, such as a gallery or media environment.
+Following this students could enter employment in an art-related area, such as a gallery or media environment.

 What will students learn on this course?

-Students will learn traditional darkroom and digital processes and techniques in an experimental manner.
-Students will be taught how to analyse and evaluate images and how these issues relate to society, culture and politics.
+Students will learn modern digital processes and techniques in an experimental manner.
+Students will be taught how to analyse and evaluate images and how these issues relate to society, culture, and politics.
 Students will develop personal styles in photography and expand their visual language exploring how formal elements communicate imagery to an audience.

 How will students be assessed?